+'''

 To learn how to select or change your PCP, call 1-800-464-4000 (TTY 711).

+'''

-We may ask you to change your PCP if the PCP is not taking new patients, has left our network or does not give care to patients your age.
-We or your PCP may also ask you to change to a new PCP if you cannot get along with or agree with your PCP, or if you miss or are late to appointments.
-If we need to change your PCP, we will tell you in writing.
+We may ask you to change your PCP if the PCP is not taking new patients, has left our network, or does not give care to patients your age.
+We may also ask Santa Clara Family Health Plan to reassign you to a different provider in their network if you cannot get along with or agree with your doctor, or if you miss or are late to appointments.
+If Santa Clara Family Health Plan reassigns you to a different provider, they will tell you in writing.